 In our business this is what we term a Tax Minimisation Review.
 This is a formal process which we use to ensure you are completing your tax returns correctly, claiming all valid business expenses and have the business structured tax effectively.

-Farmers, Fishermen and some Foresters, are able to take advantage of the income equalisation scheme to smooth income between years.
+Farmers, Fishermen, and some Foresters, can take advantage of the income equalisation scheme to smooth income between years.
 Note that the special loss carry back Covid provisions that were in place for the 2020 and 2021 years for all affected businesses have now ceased.

-As is always the case with tax advice, each individual, company, business, family trust, partnership is different.
+Tax advice for individuals, companies, businesses, family trusts or partnerships is different.
 Please speak to your tax advisor or accountant to discuss what works for you, given your specific circumstances.